VinLacer/Controle/README.md

   <img src="https://github.com/VinLacer/Controle/blob/master/Example.gif" width="250"/>
 </div>

-###  <div align= "center"> **The main idea**,
+###  <div align= "left"> **The main idea**

   To learn React Native and deepen my understanding of application development, I started building this app to help me track my expenses and manage my monthly costs on a daily basis.
 The code is still under development, but the frontend is almost complete.

 ❖ The application will be connected to my Google Sheets as a database.